BenRGH/SoftEng_Proj/README.md

 If you want to just play the game then you can find the most recent build in the *build* directory.
 Controls are WASD and mouse left click.

+If you want to view the main form code see Src>SEGame>Game.vb

 # Who?
 Contributors are: